doramasgarciajorge/doramify/README.md

 # Doramify
-Doramify is a simple Android app made when I was a student.

-# Cuestamap
 Doramify is an Android music player app.
 It offers the basics of any music player: change songs, shuffle, repeat...

 > [!NOTE]